-A destination characterized by hidden gems and a unique culture, Portugal has surprises around every corner.
+A destination characterized by hidden gems and unique culture, Portugal has surprises around every corner.
 And world-class food and wine at affordable prices makes a luxury holiday here one of the most accessible indulgences in life.
 This chic and somewhat understated nation is also one of the top countries for luxury golf breaks, boasting picturesque courses with dramatic mountains serving as a backdrop.

 Culturally rich, a journey here is a learning experience.
-With exciting Iberian flavors at every table, wine that can’t be sourced anywhere else, and architecture dating back to a powerful maritime empire, there’s a lot to see and do.
+With exciting Iberian flavours at every table, wine that can’t be sourced anywhere else, and architecture dating back to a powerful maritime empire, there’s a lot to see and do.
 From city to beach, your Portuguese discovery is set to be truly memorable.
 Whether you’re chasing the grape and hoping to sample some rare Portuguese originals, or looking to combine sightseeing with a food and wine tour, we can help you design your dream holiday.

 Lisbon is the nation’s multicultural melting pot with some of the best Michelin starred restaurants in the world.
-But just over two hours from this remarkable capital is Alentejo, an agricultural region that is lesser known to tourists, and where the food is as authentic as it gets.
-It’s one of Portugal’s most respected wine destinations, and there are spectacular castles and villas for travelers who are here to sightsee.
+But just over two hours from this remarkable capital is Alentejo, an agricultural region that is lesser-known to tourists, and where the food is as authentic as it gets.
+It’s one of Portugal’s most respected wine destinations, and there are spectacular castles and villas for travellers who are here to sightsee.
 The fortified village of Castelo de Vide and the towns of Sintra and Belém are some of the most romantic places to go, and multi-day tours can be combined with a visit to the capital.

 North along the coast from Lisbon is Porto, another area where food and wine excel.
 Birthplace of port wine, it’s the ultimate holiday destination for port lovers.
 At Wine Paths, we can arrange visits to the most exclusive port houses that aren’t usually open to the public.